 TAKE EVERYTHING OUT OF YOUR FREEZER

-I choose one side or area of my freezer, and completely empty the contents to the floor.
-I keep a garbage can close by and toss anything that is super old, funky looking (or smelling), or something that we will never use and I wasn't in my right mind when I decided to keep it (like a 1/2 empty packet of ham glaze powder from LAST Thanksgiving.
-What the…??).
+Choose one side or area of your freezer and completely empty the contents to the floor.
+Keep a garbage can close by and toss anything that is super old, funky looking (or smelling), or something that you will never use.

 CLEAN OUT THE CREEPY GUNK